DontrP/ShinyAppElectron-MacArm64/README.md

 The R Shiny application in this project uses data from Data Source: Bhanupratap Biswas.
 (2023).
 HR Analytics: Case Study [Data set].
 Kaggle.
 10.34740/kaggle/dsv/5905686.

-## To build the application, please folow this step.
+## To build the application, please follow these steps.

 ### 1. Clone the git.
 Use terminal and run this command line.